 6. Narangba

 Narangba is a fast-growing suburb in Brisbane's northern corridor, located approximately 34km from the CBD.
-It offers affordable housing and master-planned estates, making it attractive to first-home buyers and renters.
+It offers more affordable housing and master-planned estates, making it attractive to first-home buyers and renters priced out of inner suburbs.

 Why Invest: